coyclayton/papillon135acm/Meeting Notes/Meeting 2024-03-20 Reservations Design.md

 	- On page load show all and Type dropdown should show "Display All"
 		- the search and/or type dropdown selections narrow the displayed data
 	- Add a "Select All" button at the top of the "Select" column that takes the action of selecting all DISPLAYED packages.
-	- Adjust modal window title to be more "Breadcrumby"
+	- Adjust modal window title to be more "Breadcrumb-ish"
 		- eg:  Addons >> {Add On Title} >> Applicable Packages
-- Add a flag that forces an Admin Pin when adding the "Add-on"
+- Add a flag that forces an Admin Pin when adding the "Add-on" to a reservation

 ## Rework
 - Addon Rate Scheduling